CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started.md

       ![](media/dev(1).png)

-   > **Warning**: If you see any PowerShell windows running in your VM, please do not close that as it's setting up some configurations inside the environment.
+   > $${\color{red}Warning}$$: If you see any PowerShell windows running in your VM, please do not close that as it's setting up some configurations inside the environment.

 1. In the environment click on **OK** if you receive a prompt regarding Windows deprecation.